A Cheese Lover's Guide: French - Italian - Spanish Cheeses

 • History: Italy has a long history of cheese-making, influenced by ancient civilizations such as the Etruscans and Romans.
 Many Italian kinds of cheese have protected designation of origin (PDO) status, highlighting their traditional and regional significance.

 • Sources: Italian cheeses like Parmigiano-Reggiano, Mozzarella, Gorgonzola, and Pecorino Romano are internationally recognized.
-They are made using various types of milk, including cow's, buffalo's, and sheep's milk, depending on the specific cheese.
+Depending on the specific cheese, they are made using various types of milk, including cow's, buffalo's, and sheep's milk.

 Spanish Cheeses:

-• History: Cheese-making in Spain has ancient roots, with influences from the Phoenicians, Greeks, Romans, and Moors.
+• History: Cheese-making in Spain has ancient roots, influenced by the Phoenicians, Greeks, Romans, and Moors.
 Spanish cheeses are deeply connected to the country's rich agricultural heritage and diverse landscapes.

 • Sources: Notable Spanish cheeses include Manchego, Idiazabal, Mahón, and Tetilla.
 These cheeses are often made from sheep's milk, although cow's and goat's milk varieties are also available.